 Home to the oldest Chinese community in the whole of Europe, Liverpool Chinatown is accessed through an incredible arch that was built in Shanghai and transported to the city.

 Chinatown is always a spectacular place to explore, decorated with stunning lanterns and home to some of Liverpool’s friendliest residents.
 There are countless places to eat in Chinatown, all serving up authentic East Asian food.
+This is a great place to go for a date in Liverpool by the way!

 11. Liverpool ONE